medication that stimulates the nervous system and is given to premature infants to reduce the amount of apnea spells.

 a face mask attached to a machine that blows air into your airway

-this therapy involves insertion of a small device to manage your heart failure symptoms.
-It helps the heart work by sending tiny electrical impulses to your heart muscle.
+therapy that involves putting a small device into your heart, to manage heart failure symptoms.
+It helps your heart work by sending tiny electrical impulses to your heart muscle.
 This may help your heart pump blood through your body.

 tightening, flexing, tensing